itsabhianant/guess_number/README.md

 ## Can I contribute?

 Yes, if you wish you can definitely contribute but keep in mind that ***this is a program where computer generates random number for the user to guess and not the vice versa***.
+If you are looking for the project in which the user has the number and the computer guesses it... then go [here](https://github.com/itsabhianant/guessing_game)

 ---